Why has Owerri Zone consistently failed to produce governors despite her obvious strengths?

 When it comes to topics relevant to the struggle for power in Imo State, Owerri zone is viewed as a disoriented zone, with political players plagued by inferiority complexes.
 This has resulted in a zone that is overrun by the dynamics and intrigues of power play.
 While the Orlu zone has been in control of the State for almost 20 years since 1999, the Owerri zone has only managed 7 months!

-The zone had produced the Governor of Imo State since the inception of the state twice, and twice, it lost it under different circumstances.
-None of the Governors from the zone completed a single term of four years.
+Owerri zone had produced the Governor of Imo State since the inception of the state twice, Okigwe zone thrice, and Orlu zone five times.
+None of the Governors from owerri zone completed a single term of four years.
 Evan Enwerem of blessed memory and Emeka Ihedioha were the two former Governors from Owerri zone.
-Both had one thing in common.
-Their administrations were short-lived as their tenures ended abruptly.
+Both had one thing in common, their administrations were short-lived as their tenures ended abruptly.
 Enwerem’s government was cut short by the military jackboots of Late Gen Sani Abacha.
 He spent 22 months in office, from January 1992- November 1993.
 28 years later, HE Emeka Ihedioha came on board and he was dislodged fantastically after seven months in office, this time not by the barrel of the gun but by the Supreme Court.
 There was also the case of Chief Martin Agbaso who had his election he had won cancelled and reran and manouvered to okigwe zone.
-Aside from the case of HE Evan Enwerem, it appears that the other zones have ways and means of ensuring that power eludes Owerri zone.
+Aside from the case of HE late Evan Enwerem, it appears that the other zones have ways and means of ensuring that power eludes Owerri zone.
 While many might not agree with this painful reality, it is actually true.
 Are we plagued by an inferiority complex that has made our politicians believe we dont have what it takes to win the governorship?
 Owerri zone must do away with this mentality if thats the case between now and the next Guber poll.

 Anomalys, such as this, divides Owerri more than it unites her.
 If the zone would make any impression or even clinch the governorship seat, it must sort out these issues.